Transport in Scotland: History of Scottish railways

 By the late-1950s, the railways were operating at a loss.
-In 1963, the Government appointed Dr. Richard Beeching as Chairman of the British Transport Commission.
+In 1963, the Government appointed Richard Beeching as Chairman of the British Transport Commission.
 He commissioned a report called The Reshaping of British Railways also known as the Beeching Report that intended to reorganise the railways to become more profitable.
 This led to the infamous Beeching cuts, resulting in 650 miles of track and associated stations being closed.
 The closures were deeply unpopular by many people affected and resulted in protests, most notably the Waverley Route.
 The closure programme slowed down after the Transport Act 1968 made it possible for the Government to directly subsidise loss-making lines and the last major closures in the 1970s, were the direct Edinburgh–Perth Glenfarg line and the Formartine and Buchan Railway which connected Peterhead and Fraserburgh to Aberdeen.
 In the 1980s, British Railways (by that point renamed "British Rail") rebranded the Scottish Region as ScotRail.

 British Rail was privatised in March 1997 by the outgoing Conservative Government.
 The Scotland franchise was won by National Express who decided to retain the ScotRail brand and operated the franchise until 2004.
 The Scotland franchise was then operated by First ScotRail until 2015 when Abellio ScotRail was awarded the franchise by the devolved Scottish Government.
 The Caledonian Sleeper service, which had previously been operated by the Scotland franchise holder from 1997, was separated as a new franchise in 2015.
-It is currently operated by Serco.
+It is currently operated by Scottish Rail Holdings after being taken into public ownership by the Scottish Government and Transport Scotland in 2023.

 Since 1997, rail usage has risen, which has resulted in the reopening of former railway lines and stations closed under the Beeching Axe.
 Major reopenings include: